-In 2012, we expanded our reach in the MA region to the City of Boston, where we opened KIPP Academy Boston Middle School (KAB), the third school in our network.
-The school is temporarily located in the Roxbury neighborhood of Boston, with plans to open a permanent building for grades K-8 in Mattapan in 2016.
-We currently serve 216 middle school students in grades 5-7 and will, when at full enrollment, serve nearly 300 students.
+In 2012, we expanded our reach in the MA region to the City of Boston, where we opened KIPP Academy Boston Middle School (KAB), the second district in our network.
+In August 2016, the middle school building became part of our new K-8 campus in Mattapan serving 288 middle school students in grades 5-8.

 As part of the larger KIPP:MA network, KAB is rooted in the core KIPP values of rigorous academic preparation and relentless character development, while maintaining focus on achieving success to and through college and to leading a life of choice and independence.